 The vessel offers a highly autonomous and safe seagoing capability, can operate in sea states up to four and survive sea state seven.

-Mission control system (MCS)
+Mission control system

 The highly autonomous MCS supports the integration of modular payloads and also allows the swiping of payloads according to the mission requirements.
-The operations of the USV are operator-controlled using line of sight and SATCOM data-links.
+The operations of the USV are operator-controlled using line of sight and SATCOM data links.

 Seagull USV mission payloads

-The Seagull USV carries modular mission payload systems including navigation, sailing and safety suite, electro-optical (EO) / infrared (IR) sensors, side scan sonar or synthetic aperture sonar (SAS), forward looking sonar or multibeam echo sounder, diver detection sonar and dipping sonar.
+The Seagull USV carries modular mission payload systems including navigation, sailing and safety suite, electro-optical (EO) / infrared (IR) sensors, side-scan sonar or synthetic aperture sonar (SAS), forward-looking sonar or multibeam echo sounder, diver detection sonar, and dipping sonar.

 Equipped to perform extensive search missions across vast water volumes, the Seagull USV can launch expendable mine disposal vehicles to clear mines.
 The maximum payload capacity of the vessel is 2,500kg.

-Kraken Sonar was awarded a contract by Elbit Systems to deliver KATFISH (Kraken Active Tow FISH) towed sonar system for the Seagull USV, in February 2016.
+Kraken Sonar was awarded a contract by Elbit Systems to deliver the KATFISH (Kraken Active Tow FISH) towed sonar system for the Seagull USV, in February 2016.
 The KATFISH provides real-time ultra-high resolution seabed imagery and maps for a range of maritime applications.

 Remote control weapon system and machine gun

 The Seagull USV is armed with a remote control weapon system mounted with a 12.7mm machine gun.
-The torpedo launching system aboard the vessel allows the firing of torpedoes against hostile submarines and ensures the protection of naval assets, critical sea areas and high-value assets from submarines.
+The torpedo launching system on the vessel allows the firing of torpedoes against hostile submarines and ensures the protection of naval assets, critical sea areas and high-value assets from submarines.
 The USV also incorporates a non-lethal weapon system.

 Seagull USV propulsion